HonorarPlus/cefpython/api/RequestHandler.md

 size via the `webkitStorageInfo.requestQuota` function. |origin_url| is the origin of the page making the request. |new_size| is the requested quota size in bytes.
-Return true to continue the request and call CefRequestCallback::Continue() either in this method or at a later time to grant or deny the request.
+Return true to continue the request and call CefCallback::Continue() either in this method or at a later time to grant or deny the request.
 Return false to cancel the request immediately.

-The `RequestCallback` object methods:
+The `CefCallback` object methods:
 * void Continue(bool allow)
 * void Cancel()